kathhill/mixed-messages/README.md

 # Mixed Messages Project

-In partial fulfullment of the Full-Stack Engineer Career Path on Codecademy
+In partial fulfullment of the Full-Stack Engineer Career Path on Codecademy; a portfolio project.

 ## Random Pooh

 ### Description

-Generates random quotes and images from Winnie the Pooh and House at Pooh Corner by A.A.
+Generates random quotes, facts, and images from Winnie the Pooh and House at Pooh Corner by A.A.
 Milne, illustrated by E.H.
-Shepard
+Shepard.

+### Technologies

+- HTML
+- CSS
+- JavaScript

 ### Instructions